scrow/WX4AKQ_Offline_Tools/README.md

 # Change Log

+## v1.0.1 Bugfix release

+* Corrected Issue #38 which prevented a top-level `.htaccess` file from being included in the packaged output file.

 ## v1.0.0 Initial general release

 * Corrected Issue #36 by adding code in an attempt to avoid server timeouts during download sessions, particularly when an FCC database is downloaded and unpacked on a slow connection and slow computer.